EnriqueLago/Infrared-Sensor/README.md

 ## Configuration
 ```
-# Start a new server in the default port
+# Start a new server in the default port:
 nats-server

-# For a Debug&Trace mode
+# For a Debug & Trace mode:
 nats-server -DV
 ```
 ## Basic usage
 The sensor is controlled via nats menssages protocol:
 `nats pub <target_name> <message>`

 -The name of the automatically generate target: **sensor_instructions** *The sensor supports three message as instructions: **start**, **stop** and **exit**
 1. start: Starts the sensor and therefore, the data display